JetBrains/guide/site/java/tutorials/writing-tests-with-spock/setup-and-teardown/index.md

 topics:
   - testing
 author: tg
-subtitle: "See how to set up, or clean up, test classes and methods in Spock."
+subtitle: See how to set up, or clean up, test classes and methods in Spock.
 thumbnail: ./thumbnail.png
 video: "https://youtu.be/i5Qu3qYOfsM?start=1947"
 ---